Footballer Wayne Rooney's hair loss

 More permanent solution

-Personalised men’s hair loss treatment courses devised by the expert team at Belgravia often incorporate formulations of high-strength minoxidil from those available at the in-clinic pharmacies.
+, the second recognised product.
 These are applied topically to the scalp where needed either once or twice a day, as directed.
 By opening up the potassium channels and promoting increased localised blood flow, minoxidil can often encourage new hair growth.

 With so much information about men's hair loss available it can be hard to sort the wheat from the chaff, as well as knowing what applies to your specific case.
 This is why we recommend anyone worried about losing their hair to have a consultation with a specialist.
-It is an easy way to get professional advice, have your questions answered and, where appropriate, receive a diagnosis and personalised treatment recommendations, free of charge.
-Clients from all over the world who use our online home-use service, and visitors to Belgravia’s London hair loss clinics often tell us that just being taken seriously and feeling better informed about what is going on can really put their minds at rest when they start losing their hair as this can be an incredibly stressful experience.
+It is an easy way to get professional advice, have your questions answered and, where appropriate, receive a diagnosis and personalised treatment recommendations.
+Just being taken seriously by a hair expert and feeling better informed about what is going on can really help to put a person's minds at rest when they start losing their hair as this can be an incredibly stressful experience.